A watershed moment for 15 million people — and all Americans

 - Authorize $50 million annually through fiscal year 2026 to accomplish these goals.

 Representative Paul Tonko (D-NY) introduced the NY-NJ Watershed Protection Act in the House in September 2021, and Senators Cory Booker (D-NJ) and Kirsten Gillibrand (D-NY), along with Sen. Bob Menendez (D-NJ) and Majority Leader Chuck Schumer (D-NY), introduced a companion bill in the Senate in January 2022.
 The bill was passed in the House in July 2022, but has yet to be considered in the Senate.

 How can I get involved?

 - GET INFORMED AND SHARE: Download a fact sheet about the bill (PDF).

-- TAKE ACTION: Ask your representatives to support federal investment in Hudson River restoration.
+- TAKE ACTION: Ask your Senators to support federal investment in Hudson River restoration.

 - SIGN UP: Subscribe below to Scenic Hudson’s email list using the form below to receive updates and learn about other ways you can take action to support this vital legislation.

 The New York-New Jersey Watershed Act is supported by Scenic Hudson, Riverkeeper, and the Hudson River Foundation.